ezsystems/ezpublish-kernel/REST-API-V2.rst

 :Parameters:
     :srcVersion: the source version from which data is copied to the new draft - if not given the current published version is used
 :Inputschema:
-:Response: 201 Location: /content/objects/<ID>/versions/<new-versionNo> ContentVersionInfo_
+:Response: 201 Location: /content/objects/<ID>/versions/<new-versionNo> VersionInfo_
 :Error Codes:
     :401: If the user is not authorized to update this object
     :404: If the content object was not found